-This topic describes how to mount Alibaba Cloud disks as volumes to Container Service for Kubernetes (ACK) clusters.
+This topic describes how to use Alibaba Cloud disks that are mounted as volumes in Container Service for Kubernetes (ACK) clusters.

-You can use static volumes in the following ways:
+You can use statically provisioned disk volumes in the following ways:

 - Use disks as volumes.

-- Use disks to create persistent volumes (PVs) or persistent volume claims (PVCs).
+- Use disks by creating persistent volumes (PVs) and persistent volume claims (PVCs).

 - A disk cannot be shared.
-If you use disks to create PVs or PVCs, you can mount a disk to one pod only.
+If you use a disk by creating a pair of PV and PVC, the disk can be mounted to only one pod.

 Note Your disk must meet the following requirements: